 - 1 tablespoon Cinnamon

 - 1 large pot

 - 1 colander

 - muffin pans or one 13x9x2 rectangular baking pan

 - cooling racks

-- Preheat oven to: 350° F. Spray muffin pans and set aside.
+- Preheat oven to: 350° F. Spray muffin pans (or baking pan) and set aside.

 - To freeze: Let puddings cool completely before packing them in single layers separated by waxed paper and then in foil.
 Defrost completely before reheating in 350° F. oven for about 15 minutes.